AdobeDocs/audience-manager.de-DE/help/using/features/traits/client-activity-synced-audience-traits.md

 ---

-# Aktive Zielgruppeneigenschaften und Datenquelle-Synchronisierte Eigenschaften {#active-audience-traits-and-data-source-synced-traits}
+# Active Audience Traits and Data Source Synced Traits {#active-audience-traits-and-data-source-synced-traits}

-Dies sind spezielle Eigenschaften, die von Ihnen verwendet [!UICONTROL Addressable Audiences]werden. [!UICONTROL Active Audience] und [!UICONTROL Data Source Synced Traits] befinden [!UICONTROL Audience Data > Traits > Audience Traits]sich in.
+These are special traits used by [!UICONTROL Addressable Audiences]. [!UICONTROL Active Audience] und [!UICONTROL Data Source Synced Traits] befinden [!UICONTROL Audience Data > Traits > Audience Traits]sich in.

 >[!NOTE]
 >
 >Zugriff erfordert Administratorberechtigungen.

-## Aktive Zielgruppeneigenschaften {#active-audience-traits}
+## Active Audience Traits {#active-audience-traits}

-Eine [!UICONTROL Active Audience] Eigenschaft enthält alle Geräte, die in Ihrem [!DNL Audience Manager] Konto verwaltet werden.
-Sie können beim [!UICONTROL Active Audience Trait] Erstellen oder Bearbeiten von Segmenten ähnliche Eigenschaften verwenden.
-Außerdem erfordert [Addressable Audiences](../../features/addressable-audiences.md) , dass diese Eigenschaft Überlappungsdaten generiert.
-Standardmäßig verfügen alle Konten über eine [!UICONTROL Active Audience] Eigenschaft.
+An [!UICONTROL Active Audience] trait contains all of the devices under management in your [!DNL Audience Manager] account.
+You can use an [!UICONTROL Active Audience Trait] like other traits when you build or edit segments.
+Also, [Addressable Audiences](../../features/addressable-audiences.md) requires this trait to generate overlap data.
+All accounts have an [!UICONTROL Active Audience] trait by default.
 Diese Eigenschaft kann nicht gelöscht werden.

-## Datenquelle-Synchronisierte Eigenschaften {#data-source-synced-traits}
+## Data Source Synced Traits {#data-source-synced-traits}

 [!UICONTROL Data Source Synced Traits] wird im [!UICONTROL Audience Traits] Ordner angezeigt, wenn Sie [eine Datenquelle erstellen oder bearbeiten](../../features/manage-datasources.md#create-data-source) und eine der folgenden Einstellungen anwenden:

 ![](assets/datasource_synced.png)

 [!UICONTROL Data Source Synced Traits] alle mit einer Datenquelle verknüpften Benutzer verfolgen.
-Sie können beim [!UICONTROL Data Source Synched Trait] Erstellen oder Bearbeiten von Segmenten ähnliche Eigenschaften verwenden.
-Wenn Sie einen Bericht [!UICONTROL Data Source Synced Trait]erstellen, stimmt der Eigenschaftsname mit dem von Ihrer Datenquelle verwendeten Namen überein.
+You can use a [!UICONTROL Data Source Synched Trait] like other traits when you build or edit segments.
+When you create a [!UICONTROL Data Source Synced Trait], the trait name matches the name used by your data source.
 Bearbeiten Sie die Datenquelle, um den Eigenschaftsnamen zu ändern.
 Diese Eigenschaften können nicht gelöscht werden.

 >[!TIP]
 >
 >[!UICONTROL Data Source Synced Traits] sind zur Fehlerbehebung nützlich.
 Klicken Sie auf einen Eigenschaftsnamen, um die Metriken auf der Zusammenfassungsseite zu überprüfen.
-Wenn die ausgewählte Eigenschaft Daten zurückgibt, deutet dies darauf hin, dass der ID-Synchronisierungsprozess richtig eingerichtet ist und Daten an [!DNL Audience Manager]die Daten weiterleiten.
+If your selected trait returns data, that indicates the ID synchronization process is set up properly and pushing data to [!DNL Audience Manager].

 >[!MORE_ LIKE_ THIS]
 >